 - Children’s life jackets. – As I mentioned before, most tour companies in the Philippines do not stock life jackets for young children.
 We highly recommend bringing a children’s life jacket with you.

 - Sunscreen and a hat – Lots of outdoor fun mean lots of sunshine.
 Protect yourself with high SPF sunscreen and a wide-brimmed hat.
+Make sure that any sunscreen that you bring is a reef-safe sunscreen brand.
+This protects coral and marine life from devastating damage.
+You can check out our guide to the best reef-safe sunscreen brands here.

 - Dry Bag – Any time out on the water means that there is a chance your gear can get wet.
 Bringing a quality dry bag will help keep your clothes and equipment from getting soaked in the salty water.
 You can get large dry bags to fit or replace your luggage or backpacks and small ones to fit your cameras and phones.